The dual of Brown representability for some derived categories: Proof of Theorem

 \begin{pf} {\it Theorem \ref{brt4der}}.
-We want to apply Proposition \ref{ce-inj}, hence we have to show that, if $\Der\A$ is left--complete then the cototalization of a CE-injective resolution $X^\bullet\to E^{\bullet,\bullet}$ provides a homotopically injective resolution for any complex $X^\bullet\in\Cpx\A$.
+We want to apply Proposition \ref{ce-inj}, hence we have to show that, if $\Der\A$ is left--complete, then the cototalization of a CE injective resolution $X^\bullet\to E^{\bullet,\bullet}$ provides a homotopically injective resolution for the complex $X^\bullet\in\Cpx\A$.
 This is true for the truncated complexes $X^{\geq-n}$ for all $n\in\N$, by Lemma \ref{ce-plus} above, since $X^{\geq-n}\to E^{\geq-n,\bullet}$ is also a CE injective resolution.
-Therefore $X^{\geq-n}\cong\Cot(E^{\geq-n,\bullet})$ in $\Der\A$.
+Therefore, $X^{\geq-n}\cong\Cot(E^{\geq-n,\bullet})$ in $\Der\A$.
 Taking homotopy limits and using the hypothesis and Lemma \ref{ce-hi} we obtain: and the proof is complete.

 \end{pf}